Global Research Academy for Clinical Toxicology (GRACT)

 Applications may be submitted throughout the year; however, submissions will be considered in one of the three rounds held each year.

-We are now welcoming applications for the third round of 2024, the deadline for applications is the 15th September 2024.
+We are now welcoming applications for the first round of 2026, the deadline for application is now 28th of February 2026

 Contact